ABOUT ME AND MY THOUGHTS

 I have taken my dogs to herding, since they all are bred for that.
 I don't mind if the dog has a will of its own, or is a bit willful.
 Valls are bred to be cattle herders so they should have the pondus and power to drive big animals.

 I have trained two dogs through rally-O novice level, one dog to obedience novice class and one of my dogs has passed nose work scent test (eucalyptus).
 All of my four Valls have been herding instinct tested, results have been E, 2 x VG and G. Three dogs have undergone bear test and gotten great praise.
 My MMP didi a wolf test.
-Three dogs have undergone Mh-test, and also three have been mental tested.
+Three dogs have undergone Mh-test, and also four have been character tested.
 Silja has done BPH which is Svenska Kennelklubb's own mental test.
 She passed it with secure to shots.
 She is the first Finnish Vall to do this test.
 Also one has passed the Finnish Kennelclub's official ability test for sheepdog (traditional style).

 My priority is a good mentality of the dog.
 That is my main aim in my breeding.
 Also I want to keep the breed viable.
 To add more genetic variability into the breed.
 I do not like matador breeding.
 For me dogs are companions first, competition partners next.
 The dog comes first!